Coherent-Partners/spark-ts-sdk/docs/readme.md

 ```

 > Sometimes, the SDK may return a modified version of the Spark API response for
 > better readability and ease of use.
-Keep an eye on the `data` property to access
+Keep an eye on the `data` property when accessing
-> the actual response data.
+> the response data.

 ## HTTP Error